 The vibrant cultural and artistic communities of Washington, D.C., integrated with our top-tier programs in arts and design, make Columbian College one of the most stimulating places to learn, listen and engage in creative scholarship.
 World-class cultural venues are just steps from campus, offering students unparalleled opportunities to inspire the content and context of their work.
 Our Corcoran School of the Arts and Design further enhances our vision to bridge creative expression and practical application with the breadth and depth of a larger liberal arts education.

 Situated in the nation’s capital—at the intersection of power and media—we attract top faculty and students seeking to study and report on decision-making as it happens.
-Our proximity to the government, and close ties to people within
+Our proximity to the government, and close ties to people within it, enable us to enjoy exceptional networking and research opportunities through our renowned School of Media and Public Affairs and top-ranked Trachtenberg School of Public Policy and Public Administration.

 The answers to the most challenging questions of the modern era are coming from our chemists, physicists and biologists through cutting-edge research funded from prominent agencies including the National Institutes of Health and National Science Foundation.
-And, through GW’s investment in
+And, through GW’s investment in new and innovative lab and classroom space, our students have to the opportunity to engage in all stages of the discovery process at our Science and Engineering Hall.

 Faculty and students in our social and behavioral sciences programs study the origins of humans, how we have evolved, the way we interact and how we are moving forward.
-The knowledge we create through such disciplines as anthropology, economics, communications, psychology
+The knowledge we create through such disciplines as anthropology, economics, communications, psychology and sociology sheds new light on human evolution and provides insight on how to improve the lives of future generations.

 In an increasingly data-driven world, the demand for analytical skills is growing exponentially in every sector of the economy and all levels of government.
-Our quantitative programs in financial and applied mathematics, statistics
+Our quantitative programs in financial and applied mathematics, statistics and data science are preparing the next generation of analytical experts with both the practical and theoretical knowledge needed to extract actionable solutions through sophisticated processes and techniques.

 The humanities encompass the core academic disciplines for understanding the human world.
 Students develop the ability to form, articulate, debate and revise interpretations—in essence, to think critically—about issues of historical, social and cultural importance.
 This rigorous intellectual training is enriched by our unique access to the significant resources of the nation’s capital, including archival collections, historical venues, embassies and world-class museums.